Is glycine the safest medicine? Glycine: application features and side effects

 Dosage

-What is glycine for
+What is glycine needed for?

-When the drug is prescribed
+When is the drug prescribed?

-The treatment regimen and dosage is calculated by the doctor based on the nature of the patient's condition and his individual characteristics.
+The treatment regimen and dosage are calculated by the doctor based on the nature of the patient’s condition and his individual characteristics.
 It is not recommended to prescribe the drug "Glycine" on your own.

 Contraindications